rodrigolaa/TwitterAnalysis/README.md

 - [ ] Create login structure :tada:
 - [ ] Create pages for logged in users :tada:
 - [ ] Create Payment structure for premium users :tada:
+- [ ] Check if there is a region field in the response from teh API - Like Country, City, State...
+- [ ] Create region map with polarity;